OpenTreeOfLife/phylesystem-api/docs/README.md

     "id": <commit sha>,
     "relative_date": "7 days ago"
     }

+*  a `duplicateStudyIDs` property may be present (this property will be absent if the server timesout while trying to contact its indexing service).
+If it is present, this will be a list of other study IDs that refer to the same DOI.
+If there are entries in this field, you may not be working with the most recent version of the study.
+We are in the process of trying to remove duplicates, but in the interim some caution is required.

 ##### Output conversion of GET
 If the URL ends with a file extension, then the file type will be inferred for file conversion: